 It is widely known that chronic poor sleep can lead to serious problems with your immune system as well as your mental and physical health.
 It also increases your risk of developing various diseases – including sleep disorders.
 Epigenetics, a new, sometimes called ‘revolutionary’ discipline, helps us describe how our… Read More »Epigenetics and Sleep

-A hypnogram is simply a graph representation of one’s sleep cycle, as well as of nightly awakenings.
-It is useful when a rough image is needed so that researchers can easily visualize what someone’s sleep looks like and compare it to that of other people.
-Hypnograms can be used in… Read More »Hypnograms – Graphs Representing Your Sleep
+Best way to chart your own sleep A hypnogram is simply a graph representation of one’s sleep cycle, as well as of nightly awakenings.
+It is useful when a rough image is needed so that researchers can easily visualize what someone’s sleep looks like and compare it to that of… Read More »Hypnograms – Graphs Representing Your Sleep

 In today’s society, people are so busy that they usually cut back on sleep for their studies or work.
 Staying up all night to meet a deadline has almost become a norm.
 A norm with a cost.
 Sleep loss isn’t the only thing that causes various consequences, but also poor… Read More »What Are The Consequences Of Poor Sleep?